 Someone who shares experience, knowledge, and wisdom about their occupation or about the workplace in general.

 A group of similar jobs or fields of interest that require specific training or expertise.
 Occupation is sometimes used interchangeably with profession or trade.
-For example, teaching is an occupation.
-There are several types of teaching jobs.
+An occupation is a specific category of work.
+People can have several different jobs within an occupation.
+They can adapt their knowledge and skills to a variety of positions.
+Examples of occupations include electrician, engineer and teacher.
+There are several types of electrician, engineering, and teaching jobs.

 An organization that represents the interests of members who practice an occupation or profession.

 Professional regulatory organization

 A professional association that has been granted authority by the provincial government to protect the public’s interest.
 Its members are certified to work within a regulatory framework established by government.
 Professional regulatory organizations have the authority to:

 - Set initial requirements for certification and the standards of practice